Burgess Hill: Geography

 Burgess Hill is situated in the Sussex Weald, 10 mi north of Brighton, and about 4.5 mi south of Haywards Heath.
 Lewes, in East Sussex, is 12 mi southeast of Burgess Hill, and the larger town of Horsham is 15 mi to the northwest.
 Crawley, a major settlement, is 13 mi to the north, and Gatwick Airport is 16 mi in the same direction.

 The amenities and shopping services in Burgess Hill are also well used by the surrounding villages.
 The larger villages of Hassocks and Hurstpierpoint are 5 to 10 minutes' drive away from the town centre, to the south and southwest respectively.
 Albourne, Ansty, Bolney, Clayton, Ditchling, Ditchling Common, East Chiltington, Goddards Green, Hickstead, Jacob's Post, Keymer, Plumpton, Plumpton Green, Sayers Common, Streat, Twineham, Westmeston, Wivelsfield (which has given its name to a railway station in Burgess Hill), and Wivelsfield Green are other nearby villages.

 One of the tributaries of the River Adur weaves its way through the town, known locally as Hambrook.
 The town is a nuclear settlement, radiating out from the centre, curbed on the western side by the ring road, and on the east side by the East/West Sussex border (although some development on the eastern side of the town, particularly in the northeast, is in Lewes District) and by Ditchling common.

 The northeastern side of the town (which includes Wivelsfield railway station) is known as World's End.
-It acquired this name around 23 December 1899, from a serious rail accident when a red signal was obscured by thick fog.
-A train from Brighton collided with a boat train from Newhaven Harbour at 40 mph; six passengers were killed and twenty seriously injured.
-Due to the nature of the accident and the relatively high (in relation to other accidents of the time) number of deaths and injuries, the name World's End could have been coined then.
-The name World's End is still in use today.